rsquaredata/cheat-sheets/time-series/notebook.md

 ARIMA models are designed to model the **stochastic component** of a time series.

 Before fitting an ARIMA model, the **deterministic structure** (trend and seasonal pattern) must be removed.
-Only atfer this step can we model the remaining dependent structure.
+Only after this step can we model the remaining dependent structure.

 ## 3.2.
 Decomposition of a time series

 We assume an **additive decomposition** $x_t = T_t + S_t + \varepsilon_t$, where $T_t$ is the trend, $S_t$ is the seasonal pattern (period $T$) and $\varepsilon_t$ is the stochastic component.

-If the decomposiiton is multiplicative, taking logs yields an additive decomposition.
+If the decomposition is multiplicative, taking logs yields an additive decomposition.

 ## 3.3.
 Removing trend and seasonality